What To Do in Paris with Kids

 If you’re traveling with a brood of bookworms or just love to learn through play, head straight to the Palais de la Découverte off the Champs Elysées.
 Set in a glamorous building that’s actually part of Le Grand Palais, this superb science museum features all kinds of interactive exhibits on physics, chemistry, mathematics, and the natural world.
 La Cité des Enfants, inside Europe’s largest science museum, is another great children’s museum definitely worth visiting.

 For those more interested in animals, history, or even evolution, you can’t beat the National Museum of Natural History in the Jardin des Plantes.
-Visitors of all ages are sure to love it’s Grande Galérie de l’Evolution featuring a parade of animals both large and small, showcasing stuffed specimens and skeletons.
-After studying the animals and a walk through the surrounding gardens, top it off with a stop for ice cream at Berthillon on the nearby Ile Saint-Louis.
+Visitors of all ages are sure to love its Grande Galérie de l’Evolution featuring a parade of animals both large and small, showcasing stuffed specimens and skeletons.
+After studying the animals and a walk through the surrounding gardens, top it off with a stop for ice cream at Berthillon on the nearby Île Saint-Louis.

 Art-loving families visiting Paris also have plenty of options for enjoying a bit of culture without overwhelming those short attention spans.
 Just behind the Louvre, the often over-looked Musée en Herbe exposes children to art in a fun and easily manageable way, the small museum designed entirely with children in mind.

 For those days when you are museum-ed out and want to explore the city itself (and maybe do a bit of shopping), meander through the covered passages in Paris.
 The little ones will particularly like the Passage des Princes for all of its toy stores.
 With everything from artisanal and traditional toys to video games, I recommend setting some rules before making your way through its halls.
 Otherwise, you risk hurting your wallet!

 Take a guided street art walking tour with your family to discover the many different forms of urban art decorating the streets of Paris.
 Invader Hunting is another great option for keeping the kids excited, interested, and occupied while discovering Paris on foot.
 Combining street art, video games, and scavenger hunts, searching for these space invader mosaics on every street corner can quickly get addictive, and not just for the kids!